 All further learning is affected by a child’s ability to read.
 Reading to children can stimulate the desire to read, the understanding that words have meaning, and the comprehension of what is being read and how to read themselves.

-Reading helps with language skills and helps children communicate.
+Reading to your child helps with language skills and helps children communicate.

 Reading is fundamental to so many other forms of learning.
 It’s necessary to cook a recipe, read a prescription label, operate equipment and so many other things that are vital for life.
 It’s the basis of everything else around us.
 Click here to read more about the importance of reading.

 Grab a book and put a child in your lap for a story today.
 You will be making a huge investment in the future.